jacobmerson/biotissue-spack/README.md

 It is important to modify the various spack config files for your system.
-This tells spack what compilers to use, etc. examples of the setup for the scorec systems will be included in the `biotissue-spack` repository.
+This tells spack what compilers to use, etc. examples of the setup for the scorec systems will be included in the `mumfim-spack` repository.

 It is common practice/reccomended to use system packages for `cmake`, compilers, `python`, `cuda`, however spack responds much better if it builds most of the libraries which need linking